-On 08 July 2008 it was Asanha Bucha Day.
-The Buddhist Lent starts on the first day of the waning moon of the eighth lunar month.
+Asanha Bucha Day (first day of the Buddhist Lent) starts on the first day of the waning moon of the eighth lunar month.
 Asanha Bucha also anticipates Kao Pansa, the three-month period of Buddhist penitence and fasting.

 It marks the anniversary of the day, on which the Buddha delivered the First Sermon called “the Dhammachakapavattana Sutta” to his first disciples more than two thousand five hundred years ago.

 In the Buddha’s first sermon, there are mainly four great truths which lead to Nirvana and are the foundation doctrines of Buddhism.